KS2-FR/KS2.Drive/README.md

 # KS2.Drive
-This software allows you to mount a webDAV / AOS server as if it was a local HDD.<br/>
+This software allows you to mount a webDAV / AOS server as a local HDD.<br/>
 It is similar to what webdrive© or netdrive© do.

 The software is intented to be used in conjunction with Alfresco ECM (and tested as such) but should work with any webDAV server.

 Usage :
 - Install the latest release of WinFSP (https://github.com/billziss-gh/winfsp/releases).
 Currently WinFsp 2017.2